This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 - decile 10, you score 10 achievement points.

-Table: Measure 374 When Reported via IRIS Registry–EHR Integration
+Table: Scoring for Measure 374 When Reported via IRIS Registry–EHR Integration

 Next: Quality Scoring: Some Benchmarks Are Subject to Scoring Limitations